hamil168/Alpha_Lantern/MS Meeting Prep DEMO/readme.md

 **index.html**: Front end of the MS Meeting Prep Demo.
 This needs to be running on its own.

 *TO RUN:*
-- index.html and app.py need to be checked for local host hard-scripting before deploying to Azure.
+- index.html and app.py need to be changed from local host ...
+- ex: search for var url = 'http://localhost:5000/predict.json'

 **model_config.py**: configuration settings for the machine learning model.